-6. A leader can observe and correct younger leaders who have relationship with him but not directly under his control, however he should avoid being intrusive or meddlesome.
+6. A leader can observe and correct younger leaders who have relationships with him but are not directly under his control; however, he should avoid being intrusive or meddlesome.
 Jethro observed what Moses was doing – how he was judging the people – but he didn’t intrude to correct what he perceived was wrong.
 He only drew Moses’ attention to it.
 “So when Moses’ father-in-law saw all that he did for the people, he said, ‘What is this thing that you are doing for the people?
 Why do you alone sit, and all the people stand before you from morning until evening?’”
 (Exodus 18:14 New King James Version)

 Jethro knew Moses was the one in charge, not himself; so he respected his authority.
 Jethro knew his bounds.
 Jethro’s approach could have been different if Moses were directly under his leadership.
 However, he knew that he didn’t assign him the job; God did.